straydogstudio/film_roll/README.md

 - **:animation**: The slide animation duration.
 1/4 of interval by default.
 - **:no_css**: Do not add [default css](#default-css) to page.
 - **:shuttle_width**: The starting shuttle width until the page loads.
 Defaults to 10000.
 See [troubleshooting](#troubleshooting).
+- **:expand**: True or false.
+By default, if the content width is between 1 and 2 times the width of the container, FilmRoll copies the children on both left and right sides to prevent blanks from appearing.
+Element ids are mangled so they do not repeat.
+Setting this to true or false will force this either way.

 ###Examples